COVID-19: Prevention & Investigational Treatments

 - clean and disinfect surfaces (alcohol or bleach based cleaning solutions work best for coronaviruses)

-- face masks will not protect you from COVID-19 directly, but can help in reminding you to avoid touching your face, and will help prevent the spread of the disease to others
+- face masks will not protect you from COVID-19 directly, but can help reduce your risk of exposure to the virus, remind you to avoid touching your face, and will help prevent the spread of the disease to others

 - social distancing